 - (D) Zoning for Rehabilitation Developments.
 In an area with zoning, the Application must include documentation of current zoning.
-If the Property is currently conforming but with an overlay that would make it a non-conforming use as presently zoned, the Application must include a letter from a local government official with appropriate jurisdiction which addresses the items in clauses (i) (v) of this subparagraph: - (i) a detailed narrative of the nature of non-conformance; - (ii) the applicable destruction threshold; - (iii) that it will allow the non-conformance; - (iv) Owner's rights to reconstruct in the event of damage; and - (v) penalties for noncompliance. - (12) Title Commitment/Policy.
+If the Property is currently conforming but with an overlay that would make it a non-conforming use as presently zoned, the Application must include a letter from a local government official with appropriate jurisdiction which addresses the items in clauses (i) (v) of this subparagraph: - (i) a detailed narrative of the nature of non-conformance; - (ii) the applicable destruction threshold; - (iii) that it will allow the non-conformance; - (iv) Owner's rights to reconstruct in the event of damage; and - (v) penalties for noncompliance. - (11) Title Commitment/Policy.
 A title commitment or title policy must be submitted that includes a legal description that is consistent with the Site Control.
-If the title commitment or policy is dated more than six months prior to the date of Application submission or the first day of the Application Acceptance Period for Competitive HTC Applications, then a letter from the title company indicating that nothing further has transpired during the six-month period on the commitment or policy must be submitted. - (A) The title commitment must list the name of the Development Owner as the proposed insured and list the seller or lessor as the current owner of the Development Site. - (B) The title policy must show that the ownership (or leasehold) of the Development Site is vested in the name of the Development Owner.
+If the title commitment or policy is dated more than six months prior to the date of Application submission or the first day of the Application Acceptance Period for Competitive HTC Applications, then a letter from the title company indicating that nothing further has transpired during the six-month period on the commitment or policy must be submitted.
+Tax-Exempt Bond Developments that do not include a request for Direct Loan or include the Department as the bond issuer are exempt from this requirement. - (A) The title commitment must list the name of the Development Owner as the proposed insured and list the seller or lessor as the current owner of the Development Site. - (B) The title policy must show that the ownership (or leasehold) of the Development Site is vested in the name of the Development Owner.

-(13) Ownership Structure and Previous Participation.
+(12) Ownership Structure and Previous Participation.